nypesap/nypesap.github.io/docs/blog/posts/0005-firoi-app-usage.md

 # Tracking SAP Fiori Application Usage

-In the the evolving landscape of SAP Fiori, tracking application usage is essential for optimizing, yet standard SAP does not  offer built-in reporting tools for this purpose.
+In the the evolving landscape of SAP Fiori, tracking application usage is essential for project organization and optimizing, yet standard SAP does not  offer built-in reporting tools for this purpose.

 <!-- more -->